haggqvist459/AOEM_MGE_TS/README.md

 - [x] Theme variables for colours
 - [ ] Custom icon & splash screen
 - [ ] Stricter typing for day one dropdown options
-- [ ] Re-name Header to NavBar
+- [x] Re-name Header to NavBar
-- [ ] Re-name SubHeader to Header
+- [x] Re-name SubHeader to Header
-- [ ] Create SubHeader component for the h3 element with 17px font size
+- [x] Create SubHeader component for the h3 element with 17px font size
+- [ ] Fix Nav menu width on certain breakpoints (md?)
+- [ ] Remove decimal points for gathering score on day three
+- [ ] Apply city and imperial titles for troop training